mckeeh3/woe-sim/README-docker-cr-google.md

-# Google Cloud Container Registry
+# Setup a Google Cloud Container Registry

 See [Quickstart for Container Registry](https://cloud.google.com/container-registry/docs/quickstart) and [Using Container Registry with Google Cloud](https://cloud.google.com/container-registry/docs/using-with-google-cloud-platform) for detailed instructions.